Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 You work the hours you want

-This is one of the few industry's that do not require formal qualifications.
+This is one of the few industries that does not require formal qualifications.

-Once you have trained to be a Driving Instructor your potential earnings are up to you.
-The amount of hours you are willing to teach, the price you charge for your driving lessons.
-The average price of a driving lesson is between £30 to £35 this is a little dependent on the area your teaching in.
-Do your sums carefully, remember there are expenses to take into account.
+Once you have trained to be a Driving Instructor your potential earnings are in your hands.
+You are in charge of amount of hours you teach and the price you charge for your driving lessons.
+The average price of a driving lesson is between £30 to £35, this is a little dependent on the area you're teaching in.
+Do your sums carefully, remember there are expenses to take into account; but in the long run you can earn very good money working flexible hours.

-Access is a family run business that has been trading successfully for 26 years in the learner market, and the Driving Instructor training industry in Leicester, Hinckley, and throughout Leicestershire.
+Access is a family run business that has been trading successfully for 26 years in the learner market alongside the Driving Instructor training industry in Leicester, Hinckley, and throughout Leicestershire.
 We have excelled in both fields.
-Our main strengths are our teaching techniques, and the personal one to one approach towards our trainee Driving Instructors.
-No where throughout the industry in training Driving Instructors will you find a team that will be more committed to your success.
+Our main strengths are our teaching techniques, and the personal one-to-one approach towards our trainee Driving Instructors.
+Nowhere throughout the industry in training Driving Instructors will you find a team that will be more committed to your success.

 Our reputation is built on results

 Our Driving Instructor trainers excel in every sphere of driving instructor training.
-Teaching, attitude, commitment, aptitude, and their ability to get you through your tests.
+Teaching, a positive attitude, commitment, aptitude, and their ability to get you through your tests.

 All our Instructor trainers are: